Kassam Stadium: Other uses

 In 2003, John Kelly, then County Emergency Planning Officer for Oxfordshire, confirmed in an interview with BBC News 24 that the stadium would be used under emergency powers which exist under contingency plans for the partial evacuation of London.
 The stadium provided accommodation for those having to be evacuated from Abingdon during floods in 2007.
 Each year the stadium plays host to the Oxfordshire Senior Cup final run by the Oxfordshire Football Association.

 The stadium has also hosted an Under-17 international football tournament and an Elton John music concert.
-In 2021, it served as a large-scale vaccination centre during the Covid-19 pandemic.
+In 2021, the stadium's conference centre served as a large-scale vaccination centre during the COVID-19 pandemic.

 Local legend

-In 2001, Bishop of Oxford Richard Harries conducted an exorcism after the feeling of a malicious force and the team's loss of thirteen of their first seventeen games at the new stadium was blamed on a gypsy curse placed on the club by a Roma man who had been evicted from the site during construction.
+In 2001, Bishop of Oxford Richard Harries conducted an exorcism after the feeling of a malicious force and the team's loss of thirteen of their first seventeen games at the new stadium.
+The curse was blamed on a gypsy curse placed on the club by a Roma man who had been evicted from the site during construction.